Haunted House Owners: Ward Off Costly Accidents with Insurance

 With these scary incidents posing a potentially disastrous (and costly) threat, what should haunted house owners do to protect themselves?
 Fortunately, there are certain types of insurance that can protect providers of thrilling attractions.

-If you plan to build a temporary haunted house on your own property, making sure you have strong, reliable home or renter’s insurance may be all you need.
+If you plan to build a temporary haunted house on your own property, making sure you have strong, reliable home or homeowners insurance may be all you need.
+This is especially true if you’re just running it for family and close friends.
 Events like falls, broken bones, fire, and dog bites are usually covered under home liability insurance.
 But an umbrella policy may provide more coverage to give you peace of mind.

 Check with your insurance agent or company to find out the details of your home or renters policy, or get a quote if you need stronger coverage.
 Learn more about what’s covered by checking out our frequently asked questions about home, liability, and umbrella insurance.